Adopted October 4, 2007 Amended January 16, 2009, September 26, 2013, September 23, 2014, September 28, 2018, and September 24, 2019

 II.
 Permitted Obligations

 Investments.
-All investments shall be invested in Eligible Investments as defined in the Trust Indenture, dated as of December 1, 2006, by and between the Corporation and U.S. Bank, National Association, as trustee
+All investments shall be invested in Eligible Investments as defined in the Trust Indenture, dated as of December 1, 2006, as amended by a Second Supplemental Trust Indenture, dated as of February 1, 2008, and further amended and restated as of October 1, 2011, by and between the Corporation and U.S. Bank, National Association, as trustee (the “Trustee”); and the Second Trust Indenture, dated as of May 1, 2017, by and between the Corporation and the Trustee; and the Third Supplemental Trust Indenture dated as of February 1, 2019, by and between the Corporation and the Trustee.

 III.
 Conditions of Investment